 b) that an independent management advisory committee is a governance tool and does not duplicate the financial audit functions of either the internal or the external auditor;

+c) that the Council 2011 by its Decision 565 established IMAC on a trial basis for four years and appointed its five Members;

-c) that the established practice among international institutions is that an independent management advisory committee serves in an expert advisory capacity and assists the governing body and the head of the agency in fulfilling their oversight and governance responsibilities,
+d) that the established practice among international institutions is that an independent management advisory committee serves in an expert advisory capacity and assists the governing body and the management of the agency in fulfilling their oversight and governance responsibilities;

+e) the valuable contribution that the IMAC has made to the oversight capacity of the Council in its first three years of reporting,

+considering

+the recommendation of the Representatives of Internal Audit Services of the United Nations organizations and multilateral financial institutions on the establishment of effective and independent audit committees,

+considering further

+the report of the Council to this Plenipotentiary Conference on the activities carried out by IMAC,

 noting

-the reports by the Chairman of the Council Group on the Financial Regulations and other related financial management issues (Group FINREGS) (Documents C10/28 and WG-RG-18/2),
+the reports by the Chairman of the Council Group on the Financial Regulations and other related Financial Management issues (Group FINREGS) (Documents C10/28),

 noting further

-Annex D tothe report by the Chairman of the Standing Committee on administration and management of the Council (Document C10/75), which contains draft terms of reference for the establishment of an independent management advisory committee with the title "Independent audit advisory committee of experts (IAACE)",
+a) the Report by the Chairman of the Standing Committee on Administration and Management of the Council (Document C10/75);

+b) Questions raised and clarifications sought in regard to the scope of activities and the manner in which the Report of the IMAC should be treated by the Council;

+c) Reports of the IMAC to Council 2012, 2013 and 2014 (Documents C12/44 First annual report, C13/65 + Corr.
+1 Second annual report, C14/22 Third Annual Report), including its 9 Recommendations,

 resolves

-to approvethe terms of reference for the ITU Independent Management Advisory Committee (IMAC) contained in the annex to this resolution,instructs the Council
+1 to review and amend, if necessary, the terms of reference for the ITU Independent Management Advisory Committee (IMAC) contained in the annex to this revised resolution;

+2 to take note of the reports of the IMAC as referred to in considering further above,

+resolves further

+to renew the mandate of the IMAC for an additional 4 years until end of 2019,

+instructs the Council

+1 to consider the annual reports and the recommendations of the IMAC and take appropriate action;

+2 to evaluate, through appropriate mechanisms, on an annual basis the results of implementation of paragraph 1 (purpose) of Annex to Resolution 162,

+instructs further

+to review on an ongoing basis by the Council Working Group on Financial and Human Resources, as well as its ordinary sessions, the terms of reference (ToR) and propose any required amendment, as appropriate, and report on the matter to the Plenipotentiary Conference 2018 for its consideration and appropriate action.

-to establish IMAC on a trial basis for four years, and to report to the 2014 plenipotentiary conference.ANNEX TO RESOLUTION 162 (GUADALAJARA, 2010)
+ANNEX TO RESOLUTION 162 (GUADALAJARA, 2010)

 Terms of reference for the ITU Independent Management Advisory Committee